-Seychelles' overall regulatory environment is relatively well institutionalized but lacks efficiency.
-The country's business freedom score is far above the world average; its labor freedom score is below the world average; and its monetary freedom score is well above the world average.
+Seychelles' overall regulatory environment is well institutionalized and relatively efficient.
+The country's business freedom score is far above the world average; its labor freedom score is above the world average; and its monetary freedom score is well above the world average.

-The trade-weighted average tariff rate is 4.9 percent, and nontariff barriers add to the cost of trade.
-Investment is hindered by bureaucracy.
+The trade-weighted average tariff rate is 2.4 percent, and nontariff barriers add to the cost of trade.
+Investment is subject to bureaucratic restrictions.
 A large part of the population lacks access to formal banking services, and limited capacity for lending to the private sector inhibits growth.